Project-OpenBytes/portex/docs/source/schema/type_import.rst

       -  |  JSON
          |  array
       -  False
-      -  |  A JSON object which indicates what types needs to be imported and which package
+      -  |  A JSON object which indicates what types needs to
-         |  these types come from;
+         |  be imported and which package these types come from.

    -  -  ``imports.<index>``
       -  |  JSON
          |  object
       -  True
-      -  |  Each item in the ``imports`` array indicates a group of imported types which come from
+      -  |  Each item in the ``imports`` array indicates a group
-         |  a same package
+         |  of imported types which come from  a same package.

    -  -  ``imports.<index>.repo``
       -  |  JSON
          |  string
       -  True
-      -  |  The url and the revision of the schema package, which follows the following format:
+      -  |  The url and the revision of the schema package,
-         |  "<url>@<rev>"
+         |  which follows the following format: "<url>@<rev>".

    -  -  ``imports.<index>.types``
       -  |  JSON
          |  array
       -  True
-      -  A JSON array to indicate the types needs to be imported from the package to this file.
+      -  |  A JSON array to indicate the types needs to be
+         |  imported from the package to this file.

    -  -  ``imports.<index>.types.<index>``
       -  |  JSON
          |  object
       -  True
-      -  Each item in the ``imports.<index>.types`` array indicates one imported type.
+      -  |  Each item in the ``imports.<index>.types``
+         |  array indicates one imported type.

    -  -  ``imports.<index>.types.<index>.name``
       -  |  JSON
          |  string
       -  True
-      -  The name of the imported type which follows the :ref:`dot-grammar`
+      -  |  The name of the imported type which follows
+         |  the :ref:`dot-grammar`

    -  -  ``imports.<index>.types.<index>.alias``